MrcSnm/HipMake/README.md

 - Not a package manager
 - It doesn't have the concept of caching per project
 - It still does not caches the current build
+- Alpha

 ### Q: Why another build system?

 Dub built a project in 1.2 second in a project that should be built in 0.2 seconds, with only one dependency.
 This iteration time is pretty important for when using D as a native scripting language, it does a lot of difference.

 ### Q: Is that a package manager like dub?
 No, package management requires a lot of tooling, which is not intended on this fast project.

 ### Q: How can I help on this project?
 You can do it by issuing pull requests for the current missing features:

   - More compiler options
   - Optimal way to do anything on this project
   - Package Management (This could be a lot of effort, probably a dub integration would be better (then cache the new command))
   - Dub project generator

 ## Next Steps